instructlab/community/README.md

 # InstructLab Community 🔬
 The mission of the InstructLab project is to leverage innovative techniques to overcome the scalability challenges in the instruction-tuning phase of large language model (LLM) training.
 InstructLab leverages a taxonomy driven curation process and synthetic data generation to enable an open source community to submit contributions to existing LLMs without the need to fully fork and fine-tune.

+This repository shares InstructLab's governance and collaboration across the community.
+The You should be able to find most relevant and up to date information below (and your issues/pull requests are more than welcome to help us maintain this), but you can always email help@finos.org if you still can't find what you're looking for.

 ## Community Goals
 This open-source community effort must accomplish, at least, the following goals:
 * Build out, validate, and drive adoption of the InstructLab tooling and model API standard.